ProgrammingWithTyler/EventCrafter/README.md

 - **Form Handling & Validation** – Ensures accurate data input for event creation and registration.
 - **Error Handling** – Provides robust error-catching mechanisms.
 - **Responsive Design** – Uses Bootstrap for a modern and mobile-friendly UI.
-- **Deployment on AWS** – Hosted on an AWS cloud environment for real-world scalability.
+- **Deployment to Tomcat** – Hosted on an AWS cloud environment for real-world scalability.

 ## Future Enhancements